grkidwell/rascsiwifi/docs/index.md

 2. Install rascsi with easyinstall instructions

-3. Use the web interface to install and mount *.hda drive image
+3. Use the web interface to install and mount *.hda drive images

 4. Switch over to systemd-networkd for general networking